Learning Interacting Dynamical Systems with Latent Gaussian Process ODEs: Experiments

 \subsection{Experiment Details}

 \paragraph{Datasets} We illustrate the performance of our model on two benchmark datasets: \emph{bouncing balls} \citep{sutskever09recurrent} and \emph{charges} \citep{kipf2018neural}.
 These datasets involve freely moving $\Na=3$ balls that collide with each other and $\Na=5$ particles that carry randomly assigned positive or negative charges leading to attraction or repulsion, respectively.
 All simulations are performed in frictionless, square boxes in $2D$.
-We generate $100$ bouncing balls training sequences with different levels of Gaussian perturbations to simulate measurement noise (see Supplementary Section~\ref{sec:supp-data} for noise levels and other details).
+We generate $100$ bouncing balls training sequences with different levels of Gaussian perturbations to simulate measurement noise (see Supplementary Section~\ref{sec:supp-data} for details).
 Since the charges dataset requires inferring the charge information, we use $10$k train sequences without observation noise as in \cite{kipf2018neural} and similarly use $500$ training sequences when velocity information is missing.

-\paragraph{Partial observability} Prior works typically evaluate their methods on datasets in which the observations consist of position and velocity \citep{battaglia2016interaction, kipf2018neural}.
+\paragraph{Partial observability} Prior works typically evaluate their methods on datasets with position and velocity observations \citep{battaglia2016interaction, kipf2018neural}.
 However, having access to the full state of an object is for many real-world problems unrealistic,~e.g. many tracking devices can measure positions, but cannot measure velocity or acceleration.
-To test the model performance in such scenarios, we consider an additional bouncing balls dataset in which the velocities are missing.
+To test the model performance in such scenarios, we consider an additional bouncing balls dataset in which the velocities are not observed.
 On the charges dataset, we assume that position and velocity are observed, but treat the charge information as missing.

 \paragraph{Reported metrics} We quantify the model fit by computing the expected log-likelihood (\textsc{ell}) of the data points under the predictive distribution.
 Further, we report the mean squared error (\textsc{mse}) between ground truth and predictions over all predicted time steps and over all objects (see Supplementary Section~\ref{sec:supp-data} for the exact definitions).
 Each experiment is repeated five times and we report the mean and standard deviation of both metrics on test sequences.